 - How the injury happened

-- When did the history happen?
+- When the injury happened

 - Previous serious injuries, including previous shoulder dislocations